-Vanadiferous titanomagnetite (VTM) mineralization at the Mont Sorcier Project shows several similarities to other magmatic VTM deposits associated with layered mafic intrusive complexes; however, VTM mineralization at Mont Sorcier was likely triggered assimilation of a carbonate-facies iron formation, resulting in a broad zone of VTM mineralization without the characteristic stratification found in other magnetite deposits, and without differentiation of highly vanadium or titanium enriched zones within the deposit.
+VTM mineralization at the Mont Sorcier Project shows several similarities to other magmatic VTM deposits associated with layered mafic intrusive complexes; however, VTM mineralization at Mont Sorcier was likely triggered assimilation of an iron formation, resulting in a broad zone of VTM mineralization without the characteristic stratification found in other magnetite deposits, and without differentiation of highly vanadium or titanium enriched zones within the deposit.
 Two zones of mineralization are defined - the North Zone and the South Zone.

-Based on recent drilling by VONE, as well as historical drilling and assay results, Mineral Resources have been reported (effective 23 April 2019) at a cut-off of 20% Fe_2O_3 head grade (or 14% Fe) for the Mont Sorcier Project.
-Total Indicated Mineral Resources of 113.5 million tonnes (Mt) at 22.7% Fe and 30.9% magnetite and total Inferred Mineral Resources of 520.6 Mt at 25.4% Fe and 34.2% magnetite have been estimated, as detailed in Table 1.
+Based on recent drilling by VONE, as well as historical drilling and assay results, Mineral Resources have been reported (effective 6 May 2021) at a cut-off of 20% Fe_2O_3 head grade (or 14% Fe) for the Mont Sorcier Project.
+Total Indicated Mineral Resources of 113.5 Mt at 22.7% Fe and 30.9% magnetite, and total Inferred Mineral Resources of 953.7 Mt at 25.2% Fe and 32.8% magnetite, have been estimated, as detailed in Table 1-1 and Table 14-5.

 The following risks and uncertainties may affect the reliability or confidence in the exploration information and MRE:

-- Not all historical drillhole collars have been surveyed by an independent surveyor, and only partial downhole deviation data is available for historical drillholes; however, those collars that have been located compare favourably with recorded locations. - Any quality assurance/quality control (QAQC) procedures associated with historical assay data have not been documented and the assay certificates have not yet been retrieved; however, comparison of the results of historical assays with recent values shows that they compare favourably.
+- Environmental considerations that may affect the Project (e.g. proximity to the lake) and their influence on the potential economic viability of the Project have not been assessed - Metallurgical and recovery parameters for the magnetite concentrate have not been fully assessed the data presented on recoveries is estimated from Davis Tube recovery tests. - Permits and authorizations for advancement of the Project are not guaranteed. - Some historical drillhole collars have been surveyed by an independent surveyor, and some downhole deviation data is available for historical drillholes; however, those that have not been located compare favourably with recorded locations. - Quality assurance and quality control (QAQC) procedures associated with historical assay only include duplicate analyses, with no standards documented; however, comparison of the results of historical assays with recent values shows that they compare favourably.